Academic Federation FAQ

 Introduction

-Academic Senate (AS): The faculty of the University of California who hold the following series titles: Professor; Professor in Residence; Acting Professor; Lecturer With Security of Employment; Senior Lecturer With Security of Employment, Professor of Clinical ____, and Professor Emeritus.
+Academic Senate (AS): The faculty of the University of California who hold the following series titles: Professor, Professor of Teaching, Professor in Residence, Professor of Clinical ____, Acting Professor, and Professor Emeritus.

 Annual Call: The Annual Call (Academic Affairs Advancement Actions) is an online document that is issued each year (late summer) and describes current changes in the APM (both systemwide and UCD) and changes in personnel procedures.
 It also lists submission due dates for merit and promotion dossiers for all AS and AF series/ranks during the next academic year.